Calder Cup Finals: Thunderbirds vs. Wolves Game 5

 Thunderbirds fans have continued to come out in swarms to show their support for the boys on the ice.

-So the T-Birds are hoping that fans fill up the Thunderdome on Saturday night to give the birds some extra edge against the wolves.
+So the Thunderbirds are hoping that fans fill up the Thunderdome on Saturday night to give the birds some extra edge against the wolves.